Njideka Akunyili Crosby: Celebrating Multicultural Identity

 Njideka’s technique is undeniably unique.
 The mixed media she uses includes techniques such as acrylic paint, transfer printing, colored pencil, printed fabric, and collage.
 That is to say, they are multi-layered stories of her own experiences.

-She illustrates domestic experiences such as watching TV in the house, eating and drinking with friends and socialising in general.
-Imbedded in these images are deeper meanings of artistic, historical, political and personal influences.
+She illustrates domestic experiences such as watching TV in the house, eating and drinking with friends, and socializing in general.
+Embedded in these images are deeper meanings of artistic, historical, political, and personal influences.

 In Mother and Child, Njideka paints herself sitting in her living room in America.
 She has her back to us.
 Nigerian culture surrounds her in the form of photographs.
 Throughout the painting, she pays homage to her mother.
 She passed away only a few years before the artist created this painting.

 On the wall, there is a photograph of her mother holding her as a toddler.
 The texture of the surfaces, for example on the floor and the wallpaper, are covered in family photographs.
 The wallpaper is actually a Nigerian fabric, a feature of many of her paintings.
 The painting beautifully commemorates her mother.
 Another dimension is that Njideka was actually expecting her first child when she created this.

 The painting also alludes to the Western image of a mother and child, notably the Virgin and Child, which dominated the history of art.
 But here, what we see goes further than this standardized image.
 By applying layer after layer, she embeds more and more of her own history.
 It is written by her and laid out for us to see.

 The importance of her work today

 “It’s just a really weird feeling, to feel like you don’t matter, or where you come from doesn’t matter, because it’s not represented.
 If people don’t know about it, if people don’t see it and don’t care, how does it exist?
 I felt a need to claim my own social existence by making the representation happen.”

 – Ninjdeka Akunyili Crosby, in an interview with Cassie Davies, The White Review.